Liberals score upset victory in Quebec by-election

 This was the first by-election in this Parliament in which the incumbent party failed to keep its seat.
 Liberal officials now hope that the victory of Richard Hébert, a local mayor, foreshadows their ability to win seats in the next election in ridings that have traditionally been hostile to their party.

-With most polls reporting late Monday, Mr. Hébert had more than 36 per cent of the votes, giving him a 10-point lead over Bloc candidate Marc Maltais.
+Mr. Hébert won the riding with 38 per cent of the votes, giving him a 14-point lead over Bloc candidate Marc Maltais and Tory hopeful Rémy Leclerc.

 Meanwhile, the Conservatives easily won another by-election in the riding of Sturgeon River-Parkland, with candidate Dane Lloyd taking more than 75 per cent of the vote after three-quarters of polls had closed.
 He will officially take over from former interim party leader Rona Ambrose as the riding's MP.